As a professional photographer, you always have to balance being an artist and being a business person.

 SEO is the #1 driver of traffic to my website and #1 source of new bookings.
 So I created this guide to help you do a little better with SEO on your site.
 I’ll cover the basic things you need to look out for.

-But if you want to really dive into SEO and level up your marketing and lead generation, you can skip to the end by CLICKING HERE for my recommendation on a great course for photographers to learn SEO.
+But if you want to really dive into SEO and level up your marketing and lead generation, you can learn all the most important stuff from an expert by enrolling in this SEO For Photographers Course by Corey Potter.